blevon24/dotfiles/homefiles/README.md

-i dotfiles Task 2 - bashrc
+# dotfiles Task 2 - bashrc
 ## Term Definitions
- - `.bashrc`: is a shell script file that executes every time a new Bash session is initiated/user logs onto the system's terminal.
+ - **.bashrc:** is a shell script file that executes every time a new Bash session is initiated/user logs onto the system's terminal.
 Is used to set up the user's shell environment according to their preferences by allowing them to define aliases, functions, environment variables, and executing commands within the .bashrc file.
- - `alias`: is a user-defined shortcut for a longer command or sequence of commands.
+ - **Alias:** is a user-defined shortcut for a longer command or sequence of commands.
 Instructs the shell to replace one string with another string while executing the commands.

 ## How to create aliases
 There are two methods to create aliases, which are listed below.
 I used the first method on this assignment.